smbache/ensurer/README.md

     matrix(1:20, 4, 5) %>%
       ensure_square

-Several conditions can be specified:
+Several conditions can be specified, each separated with a comma:

     ensure_square <- ensuring(is.matrix(.),
                               NCOL(.) == NROW(.))

+Note that *all* conditions are tested to provide the most feedback upon failure.
+If "short-circuits" are desired, one can add more (seperate) ensuring contracts.

 Sometimes it can be handy to use other objects in the conditions, either computing them on the fly, or just abbreviating the names.
 In the example below, data is ensured to